 Our Analysis and Test Results

-Hiker Hunger is a relatively small brand that we were not entirely familiar with.
-We became interested in learning more when we found that they offer one of the most inexpensive carbon fiber and cork handled poles on the market.
-These poles retail for $80 but are often found for less on Amazon, making them even less expensive than our Best Buy award winner, the Black Diamond Trail Back, but cost more than the Cascade Mountain Tech Carbon Fiber Quick Lock, another carbon pole with cork handles.
+Hiker Hunger is a relatively small brand that we don't know well.
+We became interested in learning more when we found that they offer one of the most inexpensive carbon fiber and cork-handled poles on the market.
+For $70, they're even less expensive than our Best Buy award winner, the Black Diamond Trail Back, but cost more than the Cascade Mountain Tech Carbon Fiber Quick Lock, another carbon pole with cork handles.

 The Hiker Hunger poles feel pretty good in hand, thanks to their ergonomically shaped cork handles.
 As we've found with cork grips, they are by far the most comfortable option when it comes to trekking poles.
 However, the thin weave of the carbon fiber poles and nylon wrist straps do not make them as comfortable as something like the Black Diamond Alpine Carbon Cork.
 They also feature a textured foam grip below the cork handles for "choking down" on the pole, as we've seen in other trekking poles.
 The thick and textured foam was more comfortable than other options that we have seen.